Button

 • big things and tiny things

-• judging prohibited
+• critiquing prohibited

 This is not a one-and-done exercise.
 Plan on at least three sessions, spaced over several days.
 Store your pages in a safe place for your return- the black box that you keep by your desk might be a good spot.